textpattern/textpattern.github.io/tags/if-description.md

 </txp:if_description>
 ~~~

-The tag will execute the contained statement if the current article/section/cateogry's 'Description' field has an entry.
+The tag will execute the contained statement if the current article/section/category's 'Description' field has an entry.

 ## Attributes

-This tag has no attributes.
+## Attributes

+Tag will accept the following attributes (**case-sensitive**):

+`type="context"`
+: Textpattern context to check against.
+You can choose from the following contexts (set to empty to include all contexts): \\
+`article` is this an article author list? \\
+`image` is this an image author list? \\
+`file` is this a file author list? \\
+`link` is this a link author list?
+: Default: `article`.

 ## Examples